-Whenever you are making a journey with your motorhome, either setting off or returning from holiday, it is good practice to run through this list:
+Whenever you are making a journey with your motorhome, either setting off or returning from holiday, it is good practice to run through this simple list.

-- Close and secure all cupboards and drawers and check any loose articles. - Do not store tins, jars, bottles etc in overhead lockers. - Close and secure all windows and rooflights. - Leave all curtains and blinds open to aid visibility- the curtains surrounding the passengers travelling in the rear of the vehicle can be secure via a press stud to ensure that a passenger's view is not obstructed. - Check that gas cylinders are securely fastened and turn off all gas appliances, except those heating appliances that are designed to function whilst the vehicle is in motion.
-Also ensure that the gas locker door is securely fastened. - Switch of 230 volt supply at the sites hook up supply pillar; disconnect the mains cable from the vehicle.
+- Close and secure all cupboards and drawers and check any loose articles. - Do not store tins, jars, cylinders, etc in overhead lockers. - Close and secure all windows and rooflights. - Leave all curtains and blinds open to aid visibility- the curtains surrounding passengers travelling in the rear of the vehicle can be secure via a press stud to ensure that the passenger's view is not obstructed. - Check that gas cylinders are securely fastened and turn off all gas appliances, except those heating appliances that are designed to function whilst the vehicle is in motion.
+Also ensure that the gas locker door is securely fastened. - Ensure that there is sufficient gas to meet your needs. - Switch off 230 volt supply at the sites hook up supply pillar; disconnect the mains cable from the vehicle.
 (Beware of a potential electric shock from a wet cable.)
-Coil cable and store in a safe place. - Check both the control panel and the PDU box for operation?
-(The PDU box is similar to a fuse box found in a domestic house and can be found under the front bunk.)
+Coil cable and store in a safe place. - Check both the control panel and the PDU box for operation.
+(The PDU box is similar to a fuse box found in a domestic house and can be found under the front bunk.) - Check and if necessary, charge your leisure battery. - Check that the battery selection switch is in the OFF position.